Our Summer Camps Staff

 Dale Rawls, BA, Portland State University; MA, Lewis & Clark College.
 Dale has taught art at Catlin Gabel for 24 years and now teaches art to Middle School students.

 Dale Yocum, BS computer science, UC Santa Barbara; Catlin Gabel engineering program director.
 Dale leads all of Catlin Gabel's Lego robotics and high school robotics efforts as well as InvenTeams.
 He has won the Technology Educator of the Year award as well as the Volunteer of the Year and Coach of the year awards in FIRST robotics.
-One of his FIRST Lego League teams won the Champion's award at State this year and is going to the World Championships in St. Louis.
+One of his FIRST Lego League teams even won the Champion's award at State and went to the World Championships in St. Louis.
 He is also the author of the multimedia STEMCentric tutorials on NXT and EV3's.
 Dale has been leading robotics efforts at Catlin Gabel since their inception.
 Previously he was founder and CEO of several high tech startups.

 The Summer Camps Team